skalenetwork/IMA/docs/ima_linked_list_optimization.md

 Note: if IMA did not yet have any outgoing messages , ```lastOutgoingMessageBlockId``` will be zero.

-### Change 2.
-Add previousOutgoingMessageBlockId to event OutgoingMessage.messageCounter
+### 3.2 Add previousOutgoingMessageBlockId to event OutgoingMessage.messageCounter

 Currently IMA outgoing message event has ```OutgoingMessage.messageCounter``` field, which has 256 bits.
 Note, that the first 128 bits of this field are always zero and can be used to store useful data.